12 Ways to Cope With Holiday Burnout Without Feeling Like a Grinch

 Just like you would never go to the grocery store hungry, don’t party on an empty stomach either.
 The best tip?
 Make friends with snacks, says Sunderland.
 Keep a good stash of portable fruit (apples or even holiday mandarins, but avoid bananas because they can bung you up) or homemade trail mix (filled with vitamin E-rich nuts) to fill up on before you head out to the office bash.

-Decorating, baking, shopping, organizing kids’ schedules – the to-do list is longer than the season.
+Decorating, baking, shopping, organizing kids’ schedules.
 It’s no wonder stress often spikes during the holidays.
 The fix?
 Prioritize self-care.
 “Being healthy will support you,” says Dr. Borins.
 “Pay special attention to your diet, for example, or take time to book a relaxing massage or any pleasurable activity, like meeting with friends.”
 Build time in your schedule to try some calming activities, such as yoga and tai chi, or sweat out your stress if you prefer (a good long run can help your mind and body).

 “Taking care of your relationship is hugely important because both of you are probably exhausted and sitting at opposite ends of the sofa by the end of the holidays, just wanting to watch what’s on TV,” says Colleret.
 Try scheduling time together alongside the parties and gift exchanges.
 “Otherwise, you fly by the seat of your pants.
 And when something needs to be done — a last-minute errand — couple time is the first thing to be sacrificed,” she says.
 Also, set boundaries on your time together.
 Put your phones down and make your time together fun, not about discussing day care issues or credit card bills.